ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 # Introduction

-Useful new COSE {{-COSE}} header member that is the TST output of RFC 3161.
+This document defines a new COSE {{-COSE}} header parameter that carries the TST output of RFC 3161.

 ## Requirements Notation